I was about 14 when I first wrote something. It was a poem.

 With so many thoughts dancing inside your head, there’s bound to be confusion and/or failure in rightly prioritizing things.

 A simple solution?
 Turn to writing.
 It can help organize your thoughts with logical reasoning, saving your mind from constant unnecessary thoughts.
-The best thing is you won’t feel mentally-drained anymore.
+The best thing is you won’t feel mentally drained anymore.

 There are many things you can’t share, even with your closest.
 That creates immense stress, ultimately giving you headaches or untimely grey hair.

 But if you begin to vent those feelings out onto the paper or the digital screen, the stress may find a way out of your body.
-You can pour your heart out whether you’re angry, sad, happy, or tensed.
+You can pour your heart out whether you’re angry, sad, happy, or tense.
 Without having to mince your words.
 Without having to think about what others might think of your opinions and feelings.
 Isn’t it an ideal situation?!

 P.S. – Ensure that wherever you write – a diary/journal/MS Word – is only accessible to you.

 When I began writing every day, I realized I was having fewer and fewer vague thoughts.
 I was becoming more rational and constructive.
 There was no “Oh My God!
 Now what will I do” kind of panic reaction to problems.
 Instead, I became composed, analyzing the aspects of the issue at hand without losing my mind (and sleep).

 You’d experience it too, am sure, if you begin the journey at all.

 When you start cooking, you not only begin to identify the ingredients but also end up being able to twist the recipe your way.
 It is the same with writing.